 A narcissist has no problem taking these tactics to court.
-Gaming the system will be one of their first lines of attack, and that is all the easier they are charming and extroverted, as many narcissists can be.
-They’ll be apt to file endless motions, made false accusations about neglectful parenting, and have no problem wasting people’s time and effort.
+Gaming the system will be one of their first lines of attack, and that is all the easier if they are charming and extroverted, as many narcissists can be.
+They’ll be apt to file endless motions, make false accusations about neglectful parenting, and have no problem wasting people’s time and effort.

 They may lie blatantly to attorneys, judges, mediators, or child custody evaluators, or deny verifiable reality.
 They may not follow written agreements.
 They may deny agreements were even made or try to change them later.

 Understand that by engaging in a court battle, the narcissist is using you to feel powerful and in control.
 It’s a way of feeling connected to you, even as you are separating, and drawing out the process increases that connection.

 Assume that these tactics will be used and this type of behaviour will be displayed.
 Preparing for and expecting them will prepare you mentally and help you avoid feeling surprised or confused when it happens.